 I went to the British Museum yesterday.
 In the Great Court, the very first monumental sculpture you encounter is the magnificent Lion of Knidos.

-Weighing more than 7 tons, this colossal lion comes from a tomb in the ancient cemetery of Knidos, a coastal city in south-west Turkey.
+Weighing more than 7 tons, this colossal lion comes from a tomb in the ancient city of Knidos, a coastal city in south-west Turkey.
 The tomb stood on the edge of a cliff overlooking the approach to Knidos harbour.
 The building itself rose some 18 metres, and its pyramid roof was topped by the lion.

 I have been to the British Museum many times, but for whatever reason, until yesterday, I had never identified the lion as especially significant.
-Seeing the lion finally closed a 27-year old circle for me, because I had visited Knidos that many years ago and seen the original site from which the lion was bought to the British Museum.
+Seeing the lion finally closed a 27-year old circle for me, because I had visited Knidos so many years ago and seen the original site from which the lion was bought to the British Museum.

 In 1989, I sailed along the coast of Turkey from Göcek to Bodrum in a 45ft yacht called Top Girl.
 The sea was warm and the air was fragrant with wild herbs and flowers.
 For the first time in my life I fully experienced antiquity in the landscape first-hand.
 I was deeply moved by the dramatic, rocky vistas and the preponderence of well-preserved ancient sites; Greek, Roman and Lycian, that were scattered along the coast and on small islands in sheltered bays.